SrijanBadhya/Debsoc/Running the PES Debsoc.md

 we'll kick you out" was dumb
 (I think the whole culture of my seniors can be talked about over here)

+Akshath Saxena, seniors need to have and show passion for it to flow to juniors

 Inertia is huge, don't let them go too long without debating.
 Try to have some scene in vacations, and try to start debating the moment a new academic semester starts